ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-Handler.md

 5. Click Create
 6. Change Logout response binding to Redirect

-> Currently Context Handler has an error where it do logout with a post binding.
-Therefor, after successfully configuration you need to change the Logout response binding back to post in order to make logout work.
+> Currently Context Handler has an error where it does logout with a post binding.
+Therefore, after successfully configuration you need to change the Logout response binding back to post in order to make logout work.

 ![Context Handler SAML 2.0 up-party](images/howto-saml-context-handler-up-read-metadata.png)

 7. Select show advanced settings
-8. Configure a custom SP issuer, the issuer is required to start with `https://saml.`
-    - The issuer in this example `https://saml.localdev.foxids.com/test-corp/contexthandler-test/`
+8. Configure a custom SP issuer, the issuer is required to start with `https://saml.` The issuer in this example `https://saml.localdev.foxids.com/test-corp/contexthandler-test/`
 9. In production only!
 Set certificate validation mode to `Chain trust` and revocation mode to `Online`
 10. Select to add logout response location URL in metadata
 11. Select to include the encryption certificate in metadata